 Step 4: Test the reachability of a host by using ping, curl, wget or any testing tool of your choice.
 In our example, we’ve successfully ping’d Google!

 You don’t have to rack your brain over connectivity issues!
-Liquid Web customers enjoy 24/7 support for our Managed products.
-Our knowledgable team of support techs have experience with solving errors of this nature.
+Liquid Web customers enjoy 24/7 support for our VPS Managed products.
+Our knowledgeable team of support techs have experience with solving errors of this nature.
 Access our support team through a ticket, chat or phone call!